-You can claim as a dependent pretty much anyone you support who makes little themselves, including — but not limited to — your kids and parents.
-In 2017, the code allowed a deduction of just over $4,000 for each dependent.
-The deductions reduce your taxable income.
+You can claim as a dependent pretty much anyone you financially support who makes little themselves, including — but not limited to — your kids and parents.
+Doing so provides you with deductions that reduce your taxable income.

 Who can skip filing a return?

-Of course, you can always go to the IRS website for answers.
-It has everything you need to know!
+Of course, you can also go to the IRS website for answers.
+It has everything you need to know.
 But many of us are overwhelmed by the details.
-That’s why Money Talks News has published — and will continue to roll out — tax stories that boil it down, including these on how to get expert help filing a return:
+That’s why Money Talks News has published — and will continue to roll out — tax stories that boil it down, including this one on how to get expert help filing a return.

 Do you have any tips for making tax time less crazy?
 Share them in the comments below or on our Facebook page.